 For each requested E-RAB configured as MN-terminated split bearer/SCG bearer, if the QoS Mapping Information IE is contained in the GTP Tunnel Endpoint IE in the SGNB ADDITION REQUEST ACKNOWLEDGE message, the MeNB shall, if supported, use it to set DSCP and/or flow label fields for the downlink IP packets which are transmitted from MeNB to en-gNB through the GTP tunnels indicated by the GTP Tunnel Endpoint IE.

-U

-I.

-I
+Upon reception of the SGNB ADDITION REQUEST message, the en-gNB shall, if supported, start collecting the SCG information and continue for as long as the UE stays in one of its cells.

+If the UE History Information from the UE IE is included in the SGNB ADDITION REQUEST message, the en-gNB shall, if supported, store this information.

+Interaction with the SgNB Modification Required procedure

+If the PSCell Change Report IE is included in the SGNB ADDITION REQUEST message and set to "true", the en-gNB shall sent the SCG UE History Information in the SGNB MODIFICATION REQUIRED message to the MeNB upon the PSCell is changed.

 This message is sent by the MeNB to the en-gNB to request the preparation of resources for EN-DC operation for a specific UE